Garden State Guarantee Program

 You will automatically be considered for the GSG when you complete the Free Application for Federal Student Aid (FAFSA).
 There is not a separate application to complete.
 Remember these important application requirements:

-- Complete your FAFSA for Academic Year 2022-2023 immediately if you have not already done so.
+- Complete your FAFSA.
 NJ Dreamers should file the NJ Alternative Application available on HESAA’s website.

 - If HESAA requests additional documentation, those deadlines must also be met.
 You must complete the state grant process, regardless of eligibility for state grant aid.